 The Port of Halifax is a diverse, deep-water cargo port handling containerized, bulk, breakbulk and roll-on/roll-off cargo year-round.
 The Port connects importers and exporters to 150 countries through a wide range of shipping lines, offering the deepest container berths on the eastern seaboard and seamless intermodal connections to major inland markets.
+Since August 2015, Halifax has been handling some of the largest container vessels operating along the East Coast of North America.

-Nationally, Karen is a member of the Board of Directors of the Association of Canadian Port Authorities and the Public Policy Forum.
-She serves as the National Chair of the International Women’s Forum, and has served as a member of the Advisory Council on National Security which provided advice through the National Advisor to the Prime Minister of Canada.
+Nationally, Karen is a member of the Public Policy Forum.
+She serves as the National Chair of the International Women’s Forum of Canada, and has served as a member of the Advisory Council on National Security which provided advice through the National Advisor to the Prime Minister of Canada.
 Locally, Karen serves as the Vice-Chair of the Board of Governors for Saint Mary’s University.
+She is also an avid golfer who lives in Halifax with her husband and their daughter.

 Paul MacIsaac joined the Halifax Port Authority in September 2005 as Senior Vice-President.
 Currently, Paul has overall responsibility for finance, infrastructure, environmental management and the Seaport Redevelopment Project.

 Prior to joining the Halifax Port Authority, Paul had an extensive career in the private sector in retail operations and commercial real estate leasing.
 Previously, he held the position of Senior Manager, Corporate Advisory Services with Ernst & Young Chartered Accountants.

 Actively involved in his profession and community, Paul is Chair of the Nova Scotia Division for the Canadian Manufacturers & Exporters, an Executive Member of the Associated Alumni of Acadia University, Past-Chair of the ACPA Finance Committee and past member of Financial Executives International.
 He has worked with the United Way of Halifax and has served as a coach and executive member of various sports associations within his community.

 As Vice President, Real Estate, Krista Dempsey is responsible for real estate acquisitions and the strategic direction of the Halifax Port Authority’s real property, which currently consists of 260 acres of land plus a wide variety of facilities that support the diverse core activities of the Port of Halifax.